 Whether you’re a skilled videographer or not creating a video of some sort is a smart way to boost your chances of being remembered for the position.
 Your brand will come through better in video than on paper.

-This phenomenon has gained popularity on sites like ResumeTube which allow you to promote yourself via resume video.
+This phenomenon has gained popularity on sites like ResumeTube which allows you to promote yourself via resume video.
 Beyond.com says, “The use of video resumes is a growing trend used by job candidates to effectively market themselves to employers and stand out amongst other candidates who do not yet utilize this tool.”

 If you can’t manage to create a video, utilize another medium such as Prezi.
 Whatever medium you prefer, remember to: